-object numeric matrix of t-statistics or an 'MArrayLM2' object from which the t-statistics may be extracted.
+object numeric matrix of t-statistics or an 'MArrayLM2' object from which the t-statistics may be extracted. ... additional arguments classifyTestsF,MArrayLM2-method '''

-. . additional arguments

 Works like limma::classifyTestsF, except object can have a list of covariance matrices object\$cov.coefficients.list, instead of just one in object\$cov.coefficients